When Socialising is Stressful… Social Anxiety

 - Other negative beliefs about themselves

-More recently people have been relying heavily on social media forums such as Facebook and Twitter to compensate for avoiding face-to-face social interaction.
+More recently, people have been relying heavily on social media forums like Facebook, Instagram and Tik Tok to compensate for avoiding face-to-face social interaction.
 While these avoidance tactics may seem like a solution, they only prevent the person from learning the skills needed to cope with everyday social situations.